-- a) Course name and number and section number (column 17-38) should be entered in the proper column as if the entry were for a regularly scheduled class in an existing room on the campus (see "Instructions for Entering Information"). - b) Enrollment (columns 39-42) must reflect actual enrollment.
+- a) Course name and number and section number should be entered in the proper field as if the entry were for a regularly scheduled class in an existing room on the campus (see "Instructions for Entering Information"). - b) Enrollment must reflect actual enrollment.
 For instance, in a physical education class conducted on a practice field, in which there are twenty students enrolled, the enrollment should be shown as "20".
-In the case of practice teaching where there are ten different students assigned to ten different public or private elementary or secondary schools, but all enrolled in the same course, this data can be shown as one entry with enrollment of "10" regardless of where the instruction actually takes place.

-c) Class beginning and ending times and days of the week (columns 45-48 and 50-53) should be entered in the proper column as if the entry were for a regularly scheduled class in an existing room on the campus (see "Instructions for Entering Information").

-- d) Room number (columns 11-16) enter "0000" in these columns. - e) Building number (columns 7-10) enter "0000" in these columns. - f) Frequency, number of weeks of use, and semester of study (columns 62-65 should be entered as if the entry were for a course conducted in an actual room on the campus g) Control (column 79) - leave this column BLANK.

-(see "Instructions for Entering Information").
+In the case of practice teaching where there are ten different students assigned to ten different public or private elementary or secondary schools, but all enrolled in the same course, this data can be shown as one entry with enrollment of "10" regardless of where the instruction actually takes place. - c) Class beginning and ending times and days of the week should be entered in the proper column as if the entry were for a regularly scheduled class in an existing room on the campus (see "Instructions for Entering Information"). - d) Room Number enter "0000" in these columns. - e) Building Number enter "0000" in these columns. - f) Frequency, number of weeks of use, and semester of study should be entered as if the entry were for a course conducted in an actual room on the campus (see "Instructions for Entering Information").